dtinth/redux-waitfor/README.md

    instead and derive the actual entry on-the-fly.

-   This solution is less obvious to me, and I only came up with it as I write the documentation of this `redux-waitfor` package.
+   This solution is less obvious to me, and I only came up with it as I write the documentation for this `redux-waitfor` package.

    Think of this approach as using a (non-materialized) view of the database.
-   In fact, this may be a better option!
+   In fact, this may be a better option.
+   The data in the store is normalized, which means no dependencies or need to synchronize.
+   No magic `waitFor` tricks, which leads to simpler code.

 Usage